Taritsyn/WebMarkupMin/src/WebMarkupMin.Yui/readme.txt

    =============
    RELEASE NOTES
    =============
-   Improved performance of adapter for the YUI CSS Compressor.
+   Improved performance of adapters for the YUI Compressor.

    =============
    DOCUMENTATION